andybzn/GetDirectory/README.md

     .DESCRIPTION
     Extends the Dir command to include folder sizes.
-    Will procvide the standard Dir output, with a modified size column.
+    Will provide the standard Dir output, with a modified size column.

     .PARAMETER Path
     Specifies the path to run the command inside, else defaults to the current working directory.